tecoholic/ner-annotator/README.md

 NER Annotator for SpaCy allows you to create training data for creating a custome NER Model with custom tags.
 It can either be access as a web application directly from [https://tecoholic.github.io/ner-annotator/](https://tecoholic.github.io/ner-annotator/) or can be installed in Linux systems as a desktop application.

-🚀🚀 **You can now sponsor this project for specific features your need.** -> Click the sponsor button on the right
+🚀🚀 **You can now sponsor this project for specific features your need.** 💰 Click the sponsor button on the right. 👉